 China is a vast country that is composed of numerous markets.
 Hence, consumers from different regions and diverse groups do not share the same needs nor experience the same trends.
 Rolling out a one-size-fits-all strategy won’t be effective, and it would be expensive and time-consuming to create individual strategies that are tailored for each sub-market.
 For that reason, collaborating with KOLs who regularly communicate with their followers helps brands reach their target audience more quickly and easily.

-In fact, according to the Digital Commerce Trends Report for 2017, 72% of brands interviewed in China responded that they would continue to concentrate on social media marketing, while 63% indicated they would increase their collaboration with influencers in terms of promoting their brands or products because they believe in the Return on Investment (ROI) of influencer marketing.
+In fact, according to the 2019 Unlock the Full Potential of Social Media Marketing in China Report, 81% of brands interviewed in China responded that they would continue to concentrate on social media marketing.
+80% indicated they would increase their collaboration with influencers in terms of promoting their brands or products because they believe in the Return on Investment (ROI) of influencer marketing.
+China is estimated to spend $8 billion on Instagram influencers alone.

 Key Opinion Leader (KOL) Marketing